osho81/TicTacToe/README.md

 	- [x] take user input.
 	- [x] use random function for computer move.

-> check for data entry mismatches to prevent errors :heavy_check_mark:✔️
+> check for data entry mismatches to prevent errors :heavy_check_mark:

 - [ ] Multiple play-rounds.
-- [ ] Check for win and keep count.
+- [x] Check for win.
-- [ ] Levels of hardness.

 ------------
 #### Snapshot from the start of the game